 Line Item 1.B Scoring Rationale

 Points earned for this line item will be based on a comparison of the other applications submitted during that funding round.
-Three points will be award to applications that document the closest proximity to a partner utility with adequate capacity to expand and where the applicant and partner utilities have previously collaborated in any activity, zero points will be awarded for applications that show neither of these, and applications with a combination of no proximity but previous collaboration, and vice versa, will be awarded either one or two points.
+Generally: the maximum three (3) points will be award to applications that document the closest proximity to a partner utility with adequate capacity to expand and where the applicant and partner utilities have previously collaborated in any activity; zero (0) points will be awarded for applications that show neither of these; and, either one or two (1 or 2) points will be awarded to applications with a combination of no proximity but previous collaboration, and vice versa.

 Category 2 – System Management (0-6 points)